Visualizing My Photo Library

 I see a few reasons for this: Obviously, I just take more photos in general.
 More specifically, I stopped filtering myself.
 I now take a lot of pictures of everday mundane things for archival purposes, like a visual diary.
 Ten years down the road, I want to get a good feel of how my life is today.
 And finally, I started asking friends and family to share their photos with me more regurlarly.

 The bottom right chart shows photos by month.
-December is the clear winner and reflects the collected Christmas and New Year’s Eve photos.
+December is the clear winner and reflects the collected Christmas and New Year’s Eve photos from our family gatherings.
 Apparently I don’t take many photos in the cold months of January and February.

 The chart on the bottom left combines both charts and gives photos per year and month.
 Christmas time each year is noticeable again (and increasing each year) but I also have yearly photos in April from my birthday.